technojam/developer-roadmap/Data Structures And Algorithms/readme.md

 ->Cook-Off: This is a much shorter contest that lasts for 2.5 hours and features 5 problems of varying difficulty, this contest will teach you how to think and implement a solution within a given time constraint
 ->Lunch Time: This is a 3-hour contest meant for school students.
 A Lunchtime usually features 4 problems.

-* [CodeForces](http://codeforces.com/): 4 to 5 short contests of 2 hour in a month .
+* [CodeForces](http://codeforces.com/): Start with div-4, then proceed towards div-1.
+Give 4 to 5 short contests of 2 hour in a month .
 This too like codechef have great editorials to its problems.

 ### Digging a bit Deeper